 - Use adult daycare and respite services when you need a break or have to take care of other responsibilities.

 Be mindful of your loved one’s abilities.
 In the early stages of Huntington’s disease, recognize that your loved one is still able to carry out many tasks independently.
 Be there for support, but don’t feel the need to monitor and manage their every action.
 It’s likely that they want to continue to enjoy their sense of independence.
 Allowing them to take care of certain tasks on their own will also lighten your load.

 Prognosis and research being done toward a cure

-Although there is not yet a cure for Huntington's Disease, the research being done is encouraging in terms of slowing the progression of the disease.
-Since Congress established the Commission for the Control of Huntington's Disease and Its Consequences in 1977, it has provided consistent support for federal research.
-The efforts to understand and reverse Huntington’s Disease include the following:
+Although there is not yet a cure for Huntington’s, the research being done is encouraging in terms of slowing the progression of the disease.
+The efforts to understand and reverse Huntington’s disease include the following:

 |Current Research Efforts for Huntington’s Disease|

 Investigators in the field of neurobiology—which encompasses the anatomy, physiology, and biochemistry of the nervous system—continue to study the Huntington’s gene with an eye toward understanding how it causes disease in the human body.